 Related party transactions are made on terms agreed upon by the related parties.
 The balances with related parties are unsecured, non-interest bearing, and due on demand.
-Related party transactions not disclosed elsewhere in the MD&A are as follows:
+Related party transactions not disclosed elsewhere in the consolidated financial statements are as follows: